scaffold-eth/scaffold-eth/README.md

 ### 🥅 Goals TODO

-- [ ] Do you understand how the x\*y=k price curve actually work?
+- [ ] Do you understand how the x\*y=k price curve actually works?
 Write down a clear explanation for yourself and derive the formula for price.
 You might have to shake off some old algebra skills!
 - [ ] You should be able to go through the price section of this tutorial with the sample numbers and generate the same outputChange variable.

-> TODO: Hints: See this link, solve for the change in the Output Reserve.
+> Hints: See this link (https://hackernoon.com/formulas-of-uniswap-a-deep-dive), solve for the change in the Output Reserve.
 Also, don't forget to think about how to implement the trading fee.
 Solidity doesn't allow for decimals, so one way that contracts are written to implement percentage is using whole uints (997 and 1000) as numerator and denominator factors, respectively.

 ---